chinababu-n/Data-Analysis-Dashboard/README.md

 ## 📌 Key KPIs for 2022 Sales Report

-📊 Compare sales and orders using a single chart
+📊 Compare sales and orders using a single chart <br>
-🗓️ Identify the month with the highest sales and orders 👥 Determine who purchased more – men or women in 2022 📦 List different order statuses recorded in 2022
+🗓️ Identify the month with the highest sales and orders <br>
+👥 Determine who purchased more – men or women in 2022 <br>
+📦 List different order statuses recorded in 2022 <br>
-🗺️ Top 5 states contributing to total sales
+🗺️ Top 5 states contributing to total sales <br>
-👤 Analyze relation between age and gender based on purchase count 📱 Find the channel contributing to maximum sales
+👤 Analyze relation between age and gender based on purchase count <br>
+📱 Find the channel contributing to maximum sales <br>
-🛒 Identify the highest selling category
+🛒 Identify the highest selling category <br>

 ## Dashboard